Using Power Query in Excel: Simplify Data Cleaning and Transformation

 Key Benefits of Power Query

-Related Guide: Start with Excel Basics for Data Entry to organize data before importing to Power Query.
+Related Guide: Start with Excel Basics for Data Entry.

 2. Accessing Power Query